Enhancing Routing Security in IoT: Performance Evaluation of RPL Secure Mode under Attacks: Results and Analysis

 \section{Results and Analysis}

 The results for ContikiMAC and NullRDC sets of experiments are shown in Fig.\ref{fig_2} and Fig.\ref{fig_7}, respectively.
+Tables \ref{Exp_res_ContikiMAC} and \ref{Exp_res_NullRDC} show the numerical values of all results obtained in this paper.
 These results are expressed as the average \gls{pdr}, average \gls{e2e} latency, the number of exchanged \gls{rpl} control messages (per legitimate node), and average network power consumption (per received packet).
 Fig.\ref{fig_3} and Fig. \ref{fig_11} show the routing \gls{dodag} for each scenario that was formed in 90\% of the time in all experiments.